-Schiphol, one of Europe's busiest airports, continues to grapple with long queues mainly due to a shortage of security staff, leading to some travellers missing their flights.
+The move comes as one of Europe's busiest airports again grapples with long queues, leading to some travellers missing their flights.

 Travel at Schiphol has been disrupted on and off since April.
 Hundreds of flights have been cancelled, and queues have become routine.

 "After weeks of improvement, Schiphol did not expect to have to take these measures," the airport's statement said.